Second Class Rates - Red Star Line - 1926

 Brochure Cover, Red Star Line Second Class Rates.
 New York-Plymouth-Cherbourg-Antwerp and Antwerp-Boulogne-Southampton-New York.
 Published January 1926.
 GGA Image ID # 11ae2ea903

-January 1926 brochure containing second class rates for the Red Star Line steamships Belgenland and Lapland for routes between New York and Antwerp.
-European Rail and Steamer Fares and interior and exterior photographs for both ships are included.
+January 1926 brochure contained second-class rates for the Red Star Line steamships Belgenland and Lapland for routes between New York and Antwerp.
+It includes European Rail and Steamer Fares and interior and exterior photographs for both ships.

 With the advent of the new 27,200 ton BELGENLAND, the Red Star Line has placed the most prominent and largest steamship in the Antwerp trade.

 Antwerp has long been known as the “GATEWAY TO THE CONTINENT,” primarily due to its frequent and comfortable railroad facilities to every important city in Europe.

 This large steamer is the last word in modern shipbuilding, and every possible consideration for the comfort and safety of passengers has been embodied in her structure.

 New Triple-Screw Steamer SS Belgenland - 27,000 Tons.
 GGA Image ID # 11aea89078

 The “BELGENLAND” has in her second class accommodations a large veranda cafe, elegant smoke room, well-equipped gymnasium, children’s playroom, an attractive lounge, and a library well stocked with a full assortment of books.

 Every thought possible has been given to comfort and enjoyment, to assure the traveler in the second class of a pleasant voyage.